SaiPrathimaDS/matchingengine_test/README.md

 ## Reporting

-The project uses **TestNG** for reporting.
+1. The project uses **TestNG** for reporting.
-TestNG generates an HTML report after the test execution.
+2. TestNG generates an HTML report after the test execution.
 You can find the report in the `build/reports/tests/test` directory.
-The report includes detailed information about the test execution, including passed and failed tests, execution time, and more.

 ## Results Snapshots